DrewBogdan/OlympusInvestmentTool/README.md

 - Named bot and each piece of the bot follows naming convention
 - Built out calculations for the black-scholes options calculation
 - Built log class to tag messages of their origin functions. will be useful as functions start to utilize eachother.

+#### Day 3 (12/12/24)
+- Research into shitty investment APIs and how they all cost money to do anything
+- Basically heavy research day, trouble getting motivation to work on much else with the annoying findings that its not easily accessable. stupid me for assuming that
+- did some work on Hephaestus to use the yfinance package for now to get data from yesterday. (or is it 15 minute delayed as it is last close, idk)